achrinza/loopback-framework-ci-status/README.md

 # loopback-framework-ci-status

-The LoopBack framework is undergoing a shift away from IBM-hosted Jenkins to open CI infrastructure on GitHub Actions and Travis CI.
+The LoopBack framework is undergoing a shift away from IBM-hosted Jenkins to open CI infrastructure with GitHub Actions, Travis CI and AppVeyor.
 This document is used to keep track of the general migration progress.

 ## Reports